cesconettoedu/Eds_Beer_List-FrontEnd/README.md

 # Ed's Beer List App

-This app that allows you to save, sort and remember the beers you've had. \
+This app that allows you to save and remember the beers you've had with Pictures, comments and how good it's taste. \
 For people who like to try new beers and not worry about whether they've had it before or not and remember later.